BulloRosso/isoplant/README.md

 While some d3 modules suffer from poor documentation the zoom module has one the most concise and brilliant written documentation I've ever seen in open source software: [D3 Zoom: The Missing Manual](https://www.datamake.io/blog/d3-zoom) by Lars Verspohl.
 Combined with the comprehensive [code examples](https://bl.ocks.org/mbostock/3680958) by Mike Bostock (which are breathtaking minimal crafted) it was a breeze to integrated panning & zooming into my project!

+## Technical base: HTMLCanvas

+It is possible to choose either an SVG element or a HTMLCanvas element as a rendering base.

+The current example is placing SVG images upon a HTMLCanvas - this might be faster on mobile devices while it is more memory consuming at 4K devices.

+If you prefer using SVG it can be easily modified in the `renderXXX()` methods and opens up interesting options for animation.
+I avoided SVG because this project was not planned as a data driven document.

 ## Coordinate system

 This is the orientation of the grid coordinates (can be visualized by setting the grid parameters):